jeannepietropaoli/jeannepietropaoli/README.md

 ## 📚 About Me

 - 🎓 Education: I am currently pursuing an AEC in Front-End Web Programming.
-- 🌱 Currently Learning: React, and soon Vue.js and Angular.
+- 🌱 Currently Learning: React, Vue.js and Angular.
 - 🎯 Main Goal: To join a development team and demonstrate my commitment.
 - 🧑‍💻 + : I am also following the Full-Stack JavaScript curriculum from The Odin Project.